 If I’m talking to other adults and the kids are playing loudly, talking constantly, and making noise, I struggle to follow the conversation.

-Being in the classroom, I used to often comment how I understood why my son struggled so much.
+When I spent time in my child’s classroom, I would leave with a greater understanding of why my son struggled so much.
 The noise level of so many children crammed into such a small room, made it very hard to filter, focus, understand and learn.
 Little kids fidget, move and wriggle and it creates a constant flow of noise in such a small space.

-I thought all of my struggles were due to hearing loss, but I was wrong.
+I thought all of my struggles were due to hearing loss or damage, but I was wrong.
 I went for a full hearing test and discovered my hearing is only slightly below normal range for my age (aka, stinks compared to those under 35 years old… enjoy your bodies people!).

 My issue?
 Declining auditory sensory processing ability due to age.
 The audiologist informed me that this is normal and that it happens to most adults as we age.
 By the time I am in my 70’s my auditory processing, especially the ability to filter out sounds and understand speech, will be the equivalent of a 3 year old.